 REcolorado is the MLS listing service in Denver and they serve the five REALTOR® Associations in the Denver metro area.
 To become a member with REcolorado, visit RE.colorado.com, click on "For Pros" and then click on "Join REcolorado."
 There you will find membership categories, products, market tools, and fees.
 You can also click "search" to view a map.

 How can I get my login ID and password?

 Your login is the last six digits of your real estate license.
-If you do not know your password, go to dmarealtors.com and click on MEMBER LOGIN in the top right corner.
-Click on "Forgot your password?" and it will be emailed to you.
+If you do not know your password try "welcome," which is the default password if you did not create a custom one.
+If you are still unable to login, go to dmarealtors.com and click on MEMBER LOGIN in the top right corner.
+Click on "Forgot your password?" and it will be emailed to the address on file.

 How can I change my member information, change my email address and company information?

 Under the Membership tab on the dmarealtors.com menu bar, select "Update Your Contact Information."
 This is where you can update your company information, change your email and/or home address, change your phone number(s) and choose your mailing preferences.
 All changes are sent to the Colorado Association of REALTORS® and the National Association of REALTORS®.
 If you are a REALTOR® member, click here to update your contact information.
 If you are an Industry Partner member, click here to update your contact information.

 How do I inactivate my real estate license?

 Contact the real estate commission at www.colorado.gov/pacific/dora/node/90686 and click on "Licensing & Registration, Real Estate Broker" and then on "Applications, Documents and Fees."
 Look for the “Inactive License Online Application”

 What is an Industry Partner membership and what are the benefits of joining DMAR as an Industry Partner?